oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelPython_XGBoost_GettingStarted/README.md

 ## Key Implementation Details

 - This Getting Started sample code is implemented for CPU using the Python language.
-The example assumes you have XGboost installed inside a conda environment, similar to what is delivered with the installation of the Intel® Distribution for Python* as part of the [Intel® AI Tools](https://software.intel.com/en-us/oneapi/ai-kit).
+The example assumes you have XGboost installed inside a conda environment, similar to what is delivered with the installation of the Intel® Distribution for Python* as part of the [AI Tools](https://software.intel.com/en-us/oneapi/ai-kit).

-- XGBoost* is ready for use once you finish the Intel® AI Tools installation and have run the post installation script.
+- XGBoost* is ready for use once you finish the AI Tools installation and have run the post installation script.

 ## Environment Setup

 You will need to download and install the following toolkits, tools, and components to use the sample.

-**1. Get Intel® AI Tools**
+**1. Get AI Tools**

 Required AI Tools: Intel® Optimization for XGBoost*
 <br>If you have not already, select and install these Tools via [AI Tools Selector](https://www.intel.com/content/www/us/en/developer/tools/oneapi/ai-tools-selector.html).
 AI and Analytics samples are validated on AI Tools Offline Installer.
 It is recommended to select Offline Installer option in AI Tools Selector.